Introduction to Accounting Software

 In need of inspiration?
 You can find our shortlist of the best accounting software 2018 here.

-What Are The Main Functions of Accounting Software?
+What Are The Main Functions of UK Accounting Software?

 - General Ledger: This is an organisation’s main accounting books.
 They are the records that document the complete financial transactions of a business.
 A ledger contains the account information needed to prepare financial statements, and includes accounts for assets, liabilities, owners’ equity, revenues and expenses.